-This class offers a study of both historical and contemporary ethical theories as well as a discussion and analysis of current moral issues.
+Advisory: Eligibility for English 28 and 67 or equivalent This class offers a study of both historical and contemporary ethical theories as well as a discussion and analysis of current moral issues.

-PHILOSOPHY 30 Asian Philosophy 3 UNITS - (UC:CSU)
+PHILOSOPHY 30 Asian Philosophy

-This course explores the major philosophies of India, China and Japan, including Hinduism, Buddhism, Confucianism, Taoism and Zen Buddhism.
+Advisory: Eligibility for English 28 and 67 or equivalent This course explores the major philosophies of India, China and Japan, including Hinduism, Buddhism, Confucianism, Taoism and Zen Buddhism.
 Consideration is given to the differences between Eastern and Western thought.

-PHILOSOPHY 32 Philosophy of Religion (formerly Philosophy 27) 3 UNITS - (UC:CSU)
+Philosophy of Religion (formerly Philosophy 27) 3 UNITS - (UC:CSU)

-Offers an exposition, discussion and analysis of significant philosophical questions which have been directed at religious
+Advisory: Eligibility for English 28 and 67 or equivalent Offers an exposition, discussion and analysis of significant philosophical questions which have been directed at religious beliefs.